-Manufacturers are required to submit samples of the permeation emissions certification labels (or copies) for each evaporative family to ARB for review and approval of the format, content and placement location.
+Manufacturers are required to submit samples of the permeation emissions certification labels (or drawings) for each evaporative family to ARB for review and approval of the format, content and placement location.
+The ARB retains the right to request actual labels on a case by case basis.
 Labels must be readily legible and visible on the engine per Title13 CCR Article 1, Section 2404.
 The proposed location(s) must be shown by either a drawing or photograph.
 Detailed written explanations of the label locations are also acceptable.
 Label samples and proposed label locations may be submitted to ARB for approval in advance of the actual certification application to prevent any certification delay.

-6.5 Test Procedure
+6.5 Test Procedures

-The test procedures used to determine compliance with the Performance Standards, including equipment provisions and emission test procedures, are specified in TP-901, Test Procedure for Determining Permeation Emissions from Small Off-Road Engine Equipment Fuel Tanks, adopted .
+The test procedures used to determine compliance with the Performance Standards, including equipment provisions and emission test procedures, are specified in TP-901, Test Procedure for Determining Permeation Emissions from Small Off-Road Engine Equipment Fuel Tanks, adopted September 25, 2003.

-6.6 Modified Test Procedure
+6.6 Modified Test Procedures